jmaassen/ConstellationOnYarn/README.md

 	echo $HADOOP_HOME

-This should return a value such as '/cm/shared/package/hadoop/hadoop-2.5.0'
+This should return a value such as '/cm/shared/package/hadoop/hadoop-2.5.0'.
+Next compile using ant:

-Ensure the _ Next change to the _ConstellationOnYarn_ directory.  a ensure
+	ant

+To start the application the _ApplicationSubmitter_ must be started.
+This will run on the local machine and contact the YARN scheduler to submit the _ApplicationMaster_:

+	java -cp $HADOOP_HOME/share/hadoop/yarn/*:$HADOOP_HOME/share/hadoop/common/*:$HADOOP_HOME/share/hadoop/common/lib/*:./dist/example1.jar \\
+                nl.esciencecenter.constellation.example1.ApplicationSubmitter \\
+                wordcount/input/data.txt \\
+                nl.esciencecenter.constellation.example1.ApplicationMaster \\
+                $PWD/dist/example1.jar \\
+                $PWD/lib \\
+                1